 The fish is reasonably fresh unless you come towards to end of the day it seems and they allow a choice of two bases with brown rice, white rice, and vegetable mix available.
 It’s good Hawaiian poke with a Westcoast spin.
 They even have bacon aioli.
 Service and quality varies on occasion however.
 If you get a newer staff versus a more experienced and friendly staff.

 Westcoast Poke is conveniently located just minutes from the popular West Broadway street.
 You’re no more than a two minutes walk to Whole Foods (great opportunity to grab a bulletproof coffee with your poke) and a four minutes walk to the Broadway-Cityhall Canada Line station.
-It’s a great spot for health take-out and their poke is solid.
+It’s a great spot for healthy take-out and their poke is solid.
 You may appreciate trying their spicy shoyu or the bacon aioli for something different.
 (I really wanted to love their poke and for a long time; it’s great to have fast-casual food that emphasizes on health and raw foods.
 I considered it one of the best poke personally because of the convenient location, fresh and health food, and quick take out.
 However, it seems recently their quality has gone down a little and easily edged out by The Poke Guy.
 The fish – specifically salmon – hasn’t been very fresh and service is slower.
 Dollar for dollar, you also get much larger portions at The Poke Guy.
 The real benefit with Westcoast Poke however is that avocado is not an extra charge – but they were out of avocado the last time I went.
 Fair warning, AVOID their Wonton chips; the wonton wrappers soaked in oil, so while crispy spew out oil with each bite.
 You may as well be drinking oil; now it wouldn’t be that bad if they fried it in olive or coconut oil but it’s likely canola oil.)

 3) Pacific Poke:

-5) The Poke Shop
+5) The Poke Shop:

 More poke restaurants/options in Vancouver: